-Sepideh Badakhshanian is a multidisciplinary artist and photographer based in Los Angeles.
-She holds an MFA and works across photography, sculpture, textile, and handmade jewelry to explore themes of memory, ritual, and emotional residue.
-Her practice transforms personal history into tactile forms, creased, crystallized, stitched, or cast in silver.
+Sepideh Badakhshanian is an interdisciplinary artist and photographer based in Los Angeles.
+She holds an MFA and works across photography, sculpture, textile, and handmade jewelry, engaging memory, ritual, and emotional residue.
+Her practice translates personal history into tactile forms, creased, crystallized, stitched, or cast in silver.

 Rooted in both softness and defiance, her work speaks through materials that remember: fabric that has held breath, metal shaped by hand, images that linger like touch.
-Each piece becomes a quiet gesture toward what’s been carried, hidden, or left unsaid.
+Each piece becomes a quiet gesture toward what has been carried, concealed, or left unsaid.

 Black and white portrait of a woman with short, dark hair, wearing a collared shirt, standing in profile against a plain wall.